Pumpkin Magic Cake Recipe

 Pumpkin Magic Cake in pan with slices missing

-Pair delicious fall recipe with bruschetta chicken bake, instant pot white chicken chili, or slow cooker beef stew.
+Pair a delicious fall recipe with bruschetta chicken bake, instant pot white chicken chili, or slow cooker beef stew.

 How to Store